vasilis-lts/Vue-Breaking-Bad-App/README.md

 # breaking-bad-api

-For the lols.
+For learning.
 Vue is ok